pcengines/apu2-documentation/docs/sortbootorder_offline.md

 - everything would have to be developed from scratch
 - access to files in both BSD and Linux can be done in the same way (POSIX)
 - access to flash is OS-specific
-- re-designing CBFS access functions requires some knowledge of coreboot
+- re-designing CBFS and FMAP access functions requires some knowledge of coreboot
 - SPI access requires both knowledge about SPI flash vendors' implementations and low level access to the hardware in the OS
 - `bootorder` must be padded and aligned to 4K in order for `sortbootorder` to